spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

       interval: "daily"
 ```

-It is important that the `url` must be set to `https://app.spacelift.io` and the `token` must be set to a [Spacelift API key](../../integrations/api.md#spacelift-api-key-token).
+It is important for the `url` to be `https://app.spacelift.io` and for the `token` to be a [Spacelift API key](../../integrations/api.md#spacelift-api-key-token).
 Admin access is not required.